pat-s/Website/content/authors/admin/_index.md

   icon_pack: fab
   link: https://stackexchange.com/users/5237716/pat-s?tab=accounts
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv
 #   icon_pack: ai
 link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
 - Visitors
 ---

-I am a Data Scientist working in Zurich, CH.
+I am an R consultant working in Zurich, CH.
-My area of expertise is applied machine learning, more specifically in the field of environmental modeling.
+My area of expertise is is in the area of applied machine learning, more specifically in the field of environmental modeling.
-I am also doing a PhD at the [GIScience group](https://www.geographie.uni-jena.de/Geoinformatik_p_1558.html) at the [Department of Geography](https://www.geographie.uni-jena.de/Institut+für+Geographie.html) at [University of Jena](https://www.uni-jena.de/en/) related to this topic.
+I am also familiar with DevOps applications (Docker, Terraform, Ansible).

-At [cynkra](https://cynkra.com), I am an R consultant with many years of experience in the following fields: CI/CD, package development, DevOps tasks, machine learning and spatio-temporal data handling.
+Besides, I am also undertaking a PhD at the [GIScience group](https://www.geographie.uni-jena.de/Geoinformatik_p_1558.html) at the [Department of Geography](https://www.geographie.uni-jena.de/Institut+für+Geographie.html) at [University of Jena](https://www.uni-jena.de/en/) related to environmental modeling.

-On the side, I like to develop programmatic solutions to simplify todays data science challenges.
+In my spare time I like to develop programmatic solutions to simplify todays data science challenges.
 My standard is to work in a reproducible manner and also actively promote this philosophy in my daily work.
 Furthermore I enjoy [**writing**]({{< relref "#posts" >}}) about the Linux world, the #rstats community and other technical topics that I find interesting.